beeftornado/duplicate-image-finder/README.md

   -d START_DIR, --directory START_DIR
-                        folder to start looking for photos --osxphotos           scan the Photos app library on Mac
+                        folder to start looking for photos --osxphotos           scan the Photos app library on Mac -f FORMAT, --format FORMAT
+                        how do you want the list of photos presented to you (human/default, json, csv, table)
 ```

 ## Description